1:1 Services

 54%

-Of teachers say their students’ mental health has suffered negative effects as a consequence of the pandemic.
+of teachers say their students’ mental health has suffered negative effects as a consequence of the pandemic.
+45% of teachers say that understaffing means that they are unable to deal with students' mental health needs appropriately.

-Our 1:1 partnerships bring wellbeing and mental health support to your communities.
-Our service operates between 8 am and 8 pm, offering Enhanced Access appointments to GP surgeries, Schools and other charities to support the communities they serve.
+Our 1:1 partnerships bring accessible, inclusive and reliable mental health support to your communities.
+Our talking therapy sessions operate between 9am and 9pm, Monday - Saturday, offering Enhanced Access appointments to GP surgeries across PCNs, Schools and charities to support every mind, everywhere.

-Our service increases the capacity for support, reduces waiting times and takes pressure off public services, without compromising on quality.
+Our service increases your capacity for support, reduces wait times and takes pressure off of public services, without compromising on quality or results.

 Our partnerships typically operate over a three-year period, providing continuity to those who need it and a service that can be relied upon.